Flood Warning issued for Taiya Inlet and Klondike Highway by NWS - NewsBreak

 weather.gov

-Effective: 2022-08-21 11:01:00 EDT Expires: 2022-08-21 17:15:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2022-08-21 16:54:00 PDT Expires: 2022-08-21 22:45:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Augusta; City of Waynesboro FLOOD WARNING IN EFFECT UNTIL 515 PM EDT THIS AFTERNOON * WHAT...Flooding caused by excessive rainfall is expected. * WHERE...A portion of western Virginia, including the following county: Augusta and City of Waynesboro. * WHEN...Until 515 PM EDT Sunday. * IMPACTS...Flooding of rivers, creeks, streams, and other low-lying and flood-prone locations is imminent or occurring. * ADDITIONAL DETAILS - At 1101 AM EDT, Doppler radar indicated heavy rain due to thunderstorms.
-Flooding is ongoing or expected to begin shortly in the warned area.
-Between 1.5 and 2.5 inches of rain have fallen. - Additional rainfall amounts of 0.5 to 1 inch are possible in the warned area. - Some locations that will experience flooding include Waynesboro...
-Sherando Fishersville...
-Lyndhurst Afton Mountain - http://www.weather.gov/safety/flood
+Target Area: Gila FLOOD ADVISORY IN EFFECT UNTIL 815 PM MST THIS EVENING * WHAT...Flooding caused by excessive rainfall is expected. * WHERE...Portions of east central Arizona and south central Arizona, including the following counties, in east central Arizona, Gila.
+In south central Arizona, Maricopa. * WHEN...Until 815 PM MST. * IMPACTS...Minor flooding in low-lying and poor drainage areas. * ADDITIONAL DETAILS - At 514 PM MST, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Between 0.5 and 1 inch of rain has fallen. - Some locations that will experience flooding include Scottsdale, Sycamore Creek, Sunflower, Cave Creek, Camp Creek and Seven Springs. - http://www.weather.gov/safety/flood

 weather.gov